athomasoriginal/com.betweentwoparens/src/pages/blog-posts/008-manage-your-java-jdks.md

 If you see something like the above, where your JDK's are listed out, it means you have one installed and can continue on with this section.

-<aside class="blog-post__note">Also note that the above is specific to me.
+<aside class="blog-content__note">Also note that the above is specific to me.
 So while you may have JDk's installed, they may be different distributions and versions compared to mine.</aside>

 Now we can go ahead and add JDK's to `jEnv` so it can manage them for us.
 Run the following command